mfleming99/DNAAssayClassifier/README.md

 >`python3 driver.py --index "location of your Bowtie index" --gtf "Location of your gene transfer format file" --mrna "List of your mRNA accessions" --srna "List of your sRNA accessions" --wgs "List of your WGS accessions"`

 You can get prebuild Bowtie indexes from the [Bowtie2 Manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) .
 We used *H. sapiens*, NCBI GRCh38 (Download link below) as our reference genome.
-We used this (Download link below) gene transfer format file, however as long as your GTF matches your reference genome, and GTF should work
+We used this (Download link below) gene transfer format file, however as long as your GTF matches your reference genome, and GTF should should lead to a correct gene annotation percentage.

-(ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_genbank/Eukaryotes/vertebrates_mammals/Homo_sapiens/GRCh38/seqs_for_alignment_pipelines/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.bowtie_index.tar.gz)
+>(ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_genbank/Eukaryotes/vertebrates_mammals/Homo_sapiens/GRCh38/seqs_for_alignment_pipelines/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.bowtie_index.tar.gz)
-(ftp://ftp.ensembl.org/pub/release-98/gtf/homo_sapiens/Homo_sapiens.GRCh38.98.gtf.gz)
+>(ftp://ftp.ensembl.org/pub/release-98/gtf/homo_sapiens/Homo_sapiens.GRCh38.98.gtf.gz)

 Getting SRA accessions is a little bit harder than the index and gtf, however we used __ and ___ to find accessions that we would want to use.
 You could also do this manually by pursuing the SRA database.
 We also included the accessions we used under `data\sample_accessions` folder in this repo.